 • Best Drama

-**STUDENT VERIFICATION WILL BE REQUIRED AND APPLICANTS ARE REQUIRED TO ATTACH A COPY OF THEIR STUDENT ID.** All other entries will be disqualified for entry into the festival.
+**STUDENT VERIFICATION WILL BE REQUIRED AND APPLICANTS ARE REQUIRED TO ATTACH A COPY OF THEIR STUDENT ID OR PROOF OF ENROLLMENT TO YOUR FILM’S PAGE.** All other entries will be disqualified for entry into the festival.

 Any student is eligible to submit a film, regardless of filmmaking experience or film classes taken.

 Please see the various categories for more information on submitting to each of the sections.
+Each category has a different runtime.
+A film can only be submitted to one category.
 It is important that you determine your film’s category when you submit it, as that determines eligibility for awards (for any further questions about the categories, please email firstname.lastname@example.org).